 There are plenty of other things that you can add to your Seville sightseeing list.
 You might also, want to consider a few day trips from Seville.
 Consider one to Granada to see some interesting Andulasian sights.
 The Alhambra and the other Granada attractions will keep you busy for an entire day.
 A visit to Cordoba with its heritage attractions is another day trip from Seville that you can consider.
 In fact, you can get to Morocco too, by ferry from Seville.

-With all these options to add to your list of best things to do in Seville, I am sure that you are already calculating the number of days you need in this Spanish city.
+With all these options to add to your list of best things to do in Seville, What will make your stay even better is heading out for a few day trips from Seville.
+I bet you would not mind doing some Sky diving near Seville.
+I am sure that you are already calculating the number of days you need in this Spanish city.
 How many would that be as per you – message me and let me know.
 In the meanwhile, just pin this up as a ready reckoner for Seville.

 Wear comfortable walking shoes.
 You’ll do a lot of walking, and your feet will be begging for relief if you’re not prepared.